Places in England to pitch up and paddle… now that’s a tongue twister for you!

 Don’t forget to access and paddle along this section of the River Tees you will require a waterways licence.
 With a British Canoeing membership you will be covered to access these waterways.

-Norfolk Broads Caravan Club Site – East Anglia
+Norfolk Broads Caravan and Motorhome Club Campsite – East Anglia

 At a glance: Touring 111 | Members only

-Norfolk Broads Club Site is an open and tranquil holiday destination set in the midst of the scenic Norfolk Broads.
+Norfolk Broads Club Campsite is an open and tranquil holiday destination set in the midst of the scenic Norfolk Broads.
 And with the River Ant a mere 180 metres away it makes for the perfect pitch up and paddle site for exploring several of the popular Broads.These include the wooded marsh area known as Dilham Broad, as well as Barton Broad.
+To access this campsite you will need a Caravan and Motorhome Club membership.

 - Click here to check out the routes and trails on our dedicated River Ant page.